Classical music in Kosovo: Classical music education

-In 2004 there were 8 music schools in Kosovo, six for students aged 7 to 19 and two for students aged 7 to 15.

 Since 1962, there has been a two-year music program at the Professional High School in Pristina.
 In 1975 The Academy of Arts (now Faculty of Arts) opened in Pristina.
 Until then most students of music were studying mainly in Belgrade, Ljubljana, Sarajevo and Zagreb and the number of graduates was very low.
 From its creation to 2000, 209 students have graduated from the Faculty of Arts.